Paddling on the Delaware River

 3-mile orange-blazed trail begins along the Fossil trail, across from Pocono Environmental Education

-Center's two group lodges, 30 yards up the campus road from PEEC's dining hall.
+Center's two group lodges, thirty yards up the campus road from PEEC's dining hall.
 At the end of the

 first mile, hikers are rewarded with a beautiful overlook of the Delaware Valley and Kittatinny Mountains in New